zeroInterest/zeroInterest.github.io/_posts/amazon-web-scraping/2021-06-21-scraping-amazon-reviews-and-analysing-their-sentiment.md

 url <- "https://www.amazon.com/product-reviews/B084YWQF5R/pageNumber="
 pageNumber <- 1
 webpage <- read_html(paste0(url, pageNumber))
+#create an empty data frame (later we will have to delete first row as it will be empty)
 final_table <- as.data.frame(matrix(ncol = 3, nrow = 1))

 #while there are elements with "review" class in webpage